zjohn77/lightning-mlflow-hf/README.md

 ![Train](https://i.imgur.com/XrmMU3o.png)

-We're instantiating a PyTorch Lightning Trainer class, turn on early stopping, and set precision based on the machine we're on via `precision="bf16-mixed" if torch.cuda. is_available() else "32-true"`.
+We're instantiating a PyTorch Lightning Trainer class, turning on early stopping, and setting the precision based on the machine we're on via `precision="bf16-mixed" if torch. cuda.is_available() else "32-true"`.
 We configure MLflow to track everything.
-To put everything together, we import the functionality from the other three modules that we had described before:
+To put everything together, we import the functionality from the other three modules we had described earlier:

 ```python
 from architectures.fine_tune_clsify_head import TransformerModule